Titus Quinctius Flamininus: Campaign of 198 BC

+With his Greek allies, Flamininus plundered Sparta, before returning to Rome in triumph along with thousands of freed slaves, 1,200 of whom were freed from Achaea, having been taken captive in Italy and sold in Greece during the Second Punic War.

 Meanwhile, Eumenes II of Pergamum appealed to Rome for help against the Seleucid king Antiochus III.
 Flamininus was sent to negotiate with him in 192 BC, and warned him not to interfere with the Greek states.
 Antiochus did not believe Flamininus had the authority to speak for the Greeks, and promised to leave Greece alone only if the Romans did the same.
 These negotiations came to nothing and Rome was soon at war with Antiochus.
 Flamininus was present at the Battle of Thermopylae in 191 BC, in which Antiochus was defeated.

 In 189 BC he was elected censor along with Marcus Claudius Marcellus, defeating among others Cato the Elder.

 In 183 BC he was sent to negotiate with Prusias I of Bithynia in an attempt to capture Hannibal, who had been exiled there from Carthage, but Hannibal committed suicide to avoid being taken prisoner.
 According to Plutarch, many senators reproached Flamininus for having cruelly caused the death of an enemy who had now become harmless.
 Although nothing is known of him after this, Flamininus seems to have died around 174.